Announcing our $4M Seed Funding backed by Y Combinator, Zillionize, 10x Founders and more. Read more here 🎉

 Create an onboarding agenda but leave room for other activities

-At Thera, we always have an experienced team member hold an onboarding call with the new teammate first.
+At Panther, we always have an experienced team member hold an onboarding call with the new teammate first.
 This lets us set goals, work needs, and expectations straight away.
 You can use this intro call to customize the onboarding agenda to the new employee and set milestones for every stage of their onboarding journey.

 Turn this into a checklist the new hire can go through so they’ll get a visual representation of what’s done and what they still need to cover.
 Don’t make the schedule too strict though.
 Allow room for unexpected tasks, meetings, or fun team-building activities they can take part in from day one.